- To treat a broken tooth with an exposed nerve, see a dentist as soon as possible.

 How to know if your broken tooth has exposed nerves?

 Severe pain usually accompanies nerve exposure.
 Cold foods and drinks often cause sharp pain in the tooth, but hot foods and biting down on the tooth can also cause significant pain.
-The pain will likely keep you up at night as it progresses, so it’s important to see a dentist as soon as possible.
+The pain will likely keep you up at night as it progresses, so it is important to see a dentist as soon as possible.